wso2/choreo-samples/samples/integrations/gcalendar-to-twilio/README.md

        - Account SId
        - Auth Token

+**Note** : There might be message delivery issues when trying to use this integration with Twilio trial accounts where users may see a message status of *Delivered*, even when the message did not successfully reach the destination mobile device.

+Follow [Twilio Documentation](https://support.twilio.com/hc/en-us/articles/360038982313-SMS-messages-show-the-status-Delivered-but-aren-t-showing-up) for more information.

 ## Template Configuration

 1. Once you obtained all configurations, Create `Config.toml` in root directory.